-Mount Allison’s policy on academic integrity outlines the University’s approach to academic integrity and provides guidelines for appropriate academic conduct.
+Mount Allison’s Academic Integrity Policy outlines the University’s approach to academic integrity and provides guidelines for appropriate academic conduct.

-- Process for determining whether an offence has occurred (Appendix A, section 7.3)
+- process for determining whether an offence has occurred

-- Records kept after an allegation of academic misconduct (section 5)
+- records kept after an allegation of academic misconduct

 Academic support services